boettiger-lab/sarsop/readme.md

 Wrappers in R for the APPL toolkit for approximate POMDP planning.

-## Notes

-Unfortunately the appl source code is a bit dated and not suitable for using as a shared library.
-It builds with lot of warnings and on Windows it only builds with MS Visual Studio.
-This package tries to make things as easy as possible for the user by bunding the appl executables and wrap them with `system` calls in R.

-Example in R:

 ```r
 # Example model file
 example <- system.file("models/example.pomdp", package = "appl")